-Necessity inferred of curbing Holkar. - Intercourse between Holkar and Sindiah renewed. - Governor-General resolves to take the Holkar Dominions, but to give them away to the Peshwa, Sindiah, and the Nizam. - Ho'kar retreats before the Commander-in-Chief, towards the South. - The Commander-in-Chief withdraws the Army into Cantonments, leaving Colonel Monson with a Detach nent in advance. -- Holkar turns upon Monson. -- Monson makes a disastrous Retreat to Agra .- The British Army from Guzerat subdues Holkar's Dominions in Malwa. -Holkar by a Stratagem attacks Delhi, - Brave Defence of Delhi, The Holkar Dominions in the Deccan subdued. - Defeat of Holkar's Infantry at Deeg .- Rout of his Cavalry at Furruckabad. - The Raja of Bhurtpore, one of the allied Chieftains, joins with Holkar .- Unsuccessful Attack upon the Fortress of Bhurtpore .- Accommodution with the Raja of Bhurtpore. - Disputes with Sindiah .- Prospect of a War with Sindiah .- Holkar joins the Camp of Sindiah .- The British Resident ordered by the Commander-in-Chief to quit the Camp of Sindiah. - Sindiah endeavours to prevent the Departure of the Resident, - Marquis Wellesley succeeded by Marquis Cornwallis. - Cornwallis' View of the State of Government .- Of Wellesley's System of subsidiary and defensive Alliance. -- Cornwallis resolves to avoid a War with Sindiah, by yielding every Point in Dispute. - To make Peace with Holkar by restoring all the Territories he had lost .- To dissolve the Connexion of the British Government with the minor Princes on the Mahratta Frontier. - Negotiations between Sindiah and the Communder-in-Chief .- Death of Lord Cornwallis .- Sir G. Barlow adheres to the Plans of Lord Cornwallis .- Holkur advances into the Country of the Seiks .- Pursued by Lord Lake. - A fresh Treaty concluded by Sindiah. -Treaty with Holkar. - Financial Results.
+Necessity inferred of curbing Holkar. - Intercourse between Holkar and Sindiah renewed .- Governor-General resolves to take the Holkar Dominions, but to give them away to the Peshwa, Sindiah, and the Nizam. -- Ho'kar retreats before the Commander-in-Chief, towards the South. - The Commander-in-Chief withdraws the Army into Cantonments, leaving Colonel Monson with a Detach nent in advance .- Holkar turns upon Monson .- Monson BOOK VI. makes a disastrous Retreat to Agra .- The British Army CHAP.
+XIII. from Guzerat subdues Holkar's Dominions in Malwa. -1804.
+Holkar by a Stratagem attacks Delhi. - Brave Defence of Delhi .- The Holkar Dominions in the Deccan subdued. - Defeat of Holkar's Infantry at Deeg. - Rout of his Cavalry at Furruckabad. - The Raja of Bhurtpore, one of the allied Chieftains, joins with Holkar .- Unsuccessful Attack upon the Fortress of Bhurtpore .- Accommodution with the Raja of Bhurtpore. - Disputes with Sindiah .- Prospect of a War with Sindiah .- Holkar joins the Camp of Sindiah .- The British Resident ordered by the Commander-in-Chief to quit the Camp of Sindiah. - Sindiah endeavours to prevent the Departure of the Resident. - Marguis Wellesley succeeded by Marquis Cornwallis .- Cornwallis' View of the State of Government .- Of Wellesley's System of subsidiary and defensive Alliance. -- Cornwallis resolves to avoid a War with Sindiah, by yielding every Point in Dispute. - To make Peace with Holkar by restoring all the Territories make Peace with Holkar by restoring all the Territories he had lost.- To dissolve the Connexion of the British Government with the minor Princes on the Mahratta Frontier.- Negotiations between Sindiah and the Commander-in-Chief.- Death of Lord Cornwallis.- Sir G, Barlow adheres to the Plans of Lord Cornwallis.- Holkar advances into the Country of the Seiks.- Pursued by Lord Lake.- A fresh Treaty concluded by Sindiah.- Treaty with Holkar.- Financial Results.